How we perform

 Tenant Satisfaction Measures

-The RSH introduced Tenant Satisfaction Measures (TSMs) to check how well landlords like us provide quality homes and services, from maintaining building safety to responsible neighbourhood management.
-You can read about the TSMs, our results, and how they’re driving our improvements and priorities on our dedicated TSM page.
+The RSH introduced Tenant Satisfaction Measures (TSMs) to make landlord performance more visible, hoping to drive improvements to the quality of homes and services.
+You can read about our second year of results, and how they’re shaping our improvements and priorities on our dedicated TSM page.

 Repairs and maintenance